SebYeates/Project-01/readme.md

 Taking on a further understanding of Javascript and how it can be used to look for results in the grids.
 This project has also changed my outlook on how I would plan and create new code.

-I kept to two main princibles of D.R.Y Do not repeat and KISS Keep it stupid Simple.
+I kept to two main principles of D.R.Y Do not repeat and KISS Keep it stupid Simple.

 ## Future features